-Annie from Shawbost married Norman Maclennan from 10 Kirkibost and settled at his family home.
-They had seven children, six who predeceased her.
-Her gift for bardach was evident in Marbhrann Do Dhithis Chloinne the elegy she penned after the death of two of her children in the inflenza epidemic of 1919.
+In 1907 Annie married Norman Maclennan from 10 Kirkibost; the couple settled at his family home.
+They had seven children, six who predeceased their parents.
+Annie's gift for bardach was evident in Marbhrann Do Dhithis Chloinne the elegy she penned after the death of two of her children in the inflenza epidemic of 1919.

 The following obituary appeared in the Stornoway Gazette in 1957;